 - “A Test of Klimmt et al.’s (2009) Theory of Identification with Sexualized and Non-Sexualized Female Characters” by doctoral student Jessica E. Tompkins

-- “The logic of preference: Mainstreaming homosexuality in the age of personalized TV” by doctoral student Harry Yan.
+- “The Logic of Preferences: the Practices of Mainstreaming Homosexuality in the Age of Personalized TV” by doctoral student Harry Yan.

 - “Trait Motivational Reactivity Modulates Moral Motives and Political Orientations” by doctoral students Xia Zheng, Anthony Almond and Harry Yan.